 I joined d’Arc as a PhD-student in January 2019 under supervision of prof. dr. Hilde Geurts and dr. Annabeth Groenman.
-I obtained my Research Master degree in neuropsychology at the University of Amsterdam in 2018.
-During this time I learned to combine (clinical) neuropsychological knowledge of the aging population with advanced statistical methods.
+I obtained my Research Master degree in Neuropsychology at the University of Amsterdam in 2018.
+During this time I expanded my knowlegde on cognitive aging and advanced statistical methods.
 I aim to use this combination of skills during my PhD project.

-During my PhD project I focus on cognitive aging in autism.
-I aim to understand which components of cognition (e.g. memory, language, planning) might decline more rapidly or slowly in aging adults with autism in comparison to neurotypical aging.
-By exploring differences in these separate components, but also creating integrated models of cognition I aim to understand the strengths and difficulties of aging adults with autism.
+During my PhD project I focus on cognitive aging in autism spectrum condition.
+I aim to understand which components of cognition (e.g. memory, language, planning) might decline more rapidly or slowly in aging autistic adults in comparison to aging in non-autistic adults.
+Also, I aim to see whether this is true for all, or only some autistic adults by creating integrated models of cognition.
+Lastly, I aim to gain further knowledge on how autistic adults approach cognitive challenges, by investigating their cognitive style and strategies, and how this might differ from non-autistic adults.
 I will use a large cross-sectional dataset and try to validate the cross-sectional findings longitudinally by testing a large sample of adults with and without autism from the age of 30 to 90 at multiple timepoints.